-DataQuest an online data tool located is at http://dq.cde.ca.gov/dataquest/ that contains additional information about Adolfo Camarillo High School and comparisons of the school to the district, the county, and DataQuest provides reports for school the state. accountability, including but not limited to, CAASPP results, Physical Fitness results, Suspensions and Expulsions, Dropout & Graduation Rates, enrollment, and staffing statistics.
+DataQuest is an online data tool located at http://dq.cde.ca.gov/dataquest/ that contains additional information about Rancho Campana High School and comparisons of the school to the district, the county, and the state.
+DataQuest provides reports for school accountability, including but not limited to, CAASPP results, Physical Fitness results, Suspensions and Expulsions, Dropout & Graduation Rates, enrollment, and staffing statistics.